Good News and Bad News

 - and impose rules and consequences.

-Remember that although they often may know more about the technology, they do not always have the judgment to make wise decisions when it comes to use of the internet and all the new communication devices now at their disposal.
+Although children and teens often may know more about the technology, they do not always have the judgment to make wise decisions when it comes to use of the internet and all the new communication devices now at their disposal.

 Simple surfing and messaging with friends are common activities for kids — and generally safe, if you’ve discussed some rules of use with them.